-PRECAUTIONS: Before taking this product, tell your doctor or pharmacist if you are allergic to hydrocodone or chlorpheniramine; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+PRECAUTIONS: Before taking this product, tell your doctor or pharmacist if you are allergic to hydrocodone or chlorpheniramine; or to dexchlorpheniramine; or to hydromorphone; or if you have any other allergies.
+This product may contain inactive ingredients (including sulfites such as sodium metabisulfite), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make you dizzy or drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 This medication may contain sugar.
 If you have diabetes, ask your doctor or pharmacist how to use this product safely.

 Older adults may be more sensitive to the side effects of this drug, especially confusion, dizziness, drowsiness, and slow/shallow breathing.

 Children may be more sensitive to the side effects of hydrocodone, especially slow/shallow breathing.
 Children may also be more sensitive to the effects of chlorpheniramine.
 In young children, antihistamines may cause agitation/excitement instead of drowsiness.